Hemp can be used in building homes in many ways but building with hemp is very different than building with conventional construction methods.

 When a hempcrete house is properly planned and correctly built, the chances of mold growing are likely less with hempcrete than with traditional building materials.

 Do your research on binders before choosing one.
-There are binders out there that have caused mold problems where there shouldn’t have been any.
+There are binders out there that have caused mold problems.

 If you want to avoid mold in your future healthy house, proper planning for moisture management (weather and vapor) are essential.